-4.6 Rent
+5.6 Rent

-We'll ask all customers being offered a property for an advance payment.
-This will either be 4 weeks rent and service charge or one calendar month, depending on how the customer will be paying their rent going forward , which must be paid prior to signing for the tenancy.
-This can be reduced to 2 weeks at the discretion of the Lettings Co-ordinator.
+We'll ask all customers being offered a property for an advance payment, normally 4 weeks rent and service charge, which must be paid prior to signing for the tenancy.
+This can be reduced to 2 weeks at the discretion of a Lettings Co-ordinator.
 This could be reduced to less than 2 weeks at the discretion of the Lettings/Income Recovery Manager.

-For our Market Rental properties, we will ask for a calendar month's rent plus the remaining days in the month in which their tenancy starts.
+For our Market Rental properties, we will ask for a month's rent plus the remaining days in the month in which their tenancy starts.
 Any reduction in advanced payment for our Market Rental properties will be at the discretion of the Lettings Manager or Income Recovery Manager.
 We will also ask for a deposit of one month's rent which will be held securely by the Deposit Protection Scheme.
 We may accept this in form of a deposit bond from a Local Authority.

-4.7 Property size
+5.7 Property size